 The Board is of the view that, while it is important to promote boardroom diversity in terms of gender, age and ethnicity, the normal selection criteria based on an effective blend of competencies, skills, extensive experience and knowledge to strengthen the Board should remain a priority.
+The current Board comprises six members who are corporate leaders, and are professionals with varied backgrounds, expertise and experience including in finance, banking, legal, civil engineering, business management and consultancy, building and estate management investment and knowledge of risk management, audit and internal controls.
 The Company does not set any specific target for female directors or boardroom age diversity but will work towards having female directors or having appropriate age diversity in the Board, if the opportunity arises.